 It's more important than you may think to answer that question with some amount of confidence.
 After all, auto liability insurance helps you pay for traffic accidents that are your fault.
 Plus, state law usually requires it.
-(Unless you live in New Hampshire -- although even The Granite State makes drivers prove they can cover the costs related to crashes they cause.)

 Given that, the info included here will help you understand:

 Liability car insurance protects you if you cause an accident.
 It does that by covering the costs of injuries that result from the crash.
 It also covers related vehicle or property damage.